 The best investments

 Regardless of what the best investment or investment mix is to meet your needs, creating wealth by investing is one of the cornerstones to helping you and those around you to achieve your desired milestones in life.
 This is because there are only two ways to create wealth: work for it and save what you don’t spend, or have investments work for you.

 If you were to work hard and keep all your savings under your mattress or buried somewhere, you'll never have more money than what you save.
 By investing, you're getting your money to grow by earning a return on what you invest and/or by buying and selling assets that increase in value (such as shares, property, managed funds, or a business).

 To achieve this, the key is to have a wealth creation plan, so you can turn concepts into measurable steps on your journey to financial freedom and security.
 Just as no two people are the same, no two wealth creation strategies are the same.
 Therefore we offer a wide range of investment solutions to generate the result you need for your future, to match your investment profile, and phase of life.

 Most people are familiar with the old saying that "past results are no guarantee of future performance".
 While this saying remains as valid as ever, before examining what might be the best investment for you moving forwards, it's useful to understand how different investments have performed in the past - and how they’ve fared in comparison to each other.
 There surely isn't a clearer way to see this than by reviewing this complimentary resource, The Periodic Table of Investment Returns.
 Global investment heavyweight Mercer compile this resource annually, and have kindly given us permission to display it.
 The resource shows the annual returns for all major investment asset classes, ranked from best to worst across each of the last 10 years.
-Several crucial investing lessons are very clear based on a good look at this table:
+After reviewing this periodic table, several crucial investing lessons are very clear: